photoprism/photoprism-docs/docs/user-guide/backups/index.md

 docker compose exec photoprism photoprism backup -i -f
 ```

-*Note that our guides now use the new `docker compose` command by default.
-If your server does not yet support it, you can still use `docker-compose`.*

 If you are using Podman on a Red Hat-compatible Linux distribution:

 ```